Scottish Open (golf): Loch Lomond

 From 1997 the Scottish Open's pre-Open place on the European Tour schedule was taken by the Loch Lomond World Invitational, which had been first held at Loch Lomond Golf Club in September 1996.
 The top-60 in the World Rankings were invited but few non-Europeans entered.
 The event was broadcast by the BBC.
 From 1997 to 2000 the Loch Lomond event was played the week before the Open Championship.
 These events did not use the Scottish Open name, the rights to which were owned by ISM.
 From 2001, it was decided that the Loch Lomond event would be known as the Scottish Open and all prior editions, including the September 1996 event, would be granted Scottish Open status.
 This resulted in the anomaly of there being two "Scottish Opens" in 1996.
 The September 1996 event had a first prize of £125,000, rising to £133,330 in 1997 and £183,330 by 2000.

 The 2001 Scottish Open was run without a main sponsor but from 2002 it was known as the Barclays Scottish Open, and was played at Loch Lomond until 2010.
-Some concern was expressed that the course, which is very different from the links courses on which the Open Championship is played, put European Tour players at a disadvantage compared to their leading rivals from the PGA Tour, who traditionally spent a week practising for the Open on links courses in Ireland.
+Some concern was expressed that its parkland course, very different from the links courses on which the Open Championship is played, put European Tour players at a disadvantage compared to their leading rivals from the PGA Tour, who traditionally spent a week practising for the Open on links courses in Ireland.